elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 ## Atoms

-An atom is a constant whose name is its own value.
+An atom is a constant whose value is its own name.
 Some other languages call these symbols:

 ```iex
 iex> :hello